el2718/FastQSL/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 Since the server of http://staff.ustc.edu.cn/~rliu/qfactor.html will stop, those codes will be updated on this site from July 2022.

-A GPU version is also provided https://github.com/peijin94/FastQSL.
+A GPU version is also provided https://github.com/peijin94/FastQSL

+An upgraded version is provided https://github.com/el2718/FastQSL2

 -----------------------------
 ## Dependencies